vahidhedayati/ajaxdependancyselection/README.md

 	[MyCity:2, MyCountry:2, action:exampl5, controller:myCountry]
 	params.Mycity=2 params.MyCountry=2

-Please note using this select option the value returned is the id of selection
+Please note using this select call : selectPrimary returned value is the id of the selection

-Please note selects can only be done once per gsp page -

-# On second gsp page the following could be done:
+# On same gsp page this can now be run from 0.11 on wards

  	<g:selectPrimary id="selectPrimaryTest2" name="Department"
             domain='testingv.Department'